dotnet-foundation/website/input/blog/posts/net-foundation-february-update.md

 <p>The ASP.NET team announced a new experiment called Blazor.
 Blazor is an experimental web UI framework based on C#, Razor, and HTML that runs in the browser via WebAssembly.
 Blazor promises to greatly simplify the task of building fast and beautiful single-page applications that run in any browser.
 It does this by enabling developers to write .NET-based web apps that run client-side in web browsers using open web standards.</p>
 <p>Read more about Blazor, including how to try out the bits and get involved, on the <a href="https://blogs.msdn.microsoft.com/webdev/2018/02/06/blazor-experimental-project/">announcement post here</a>.</p>
 <h3>Steeltoe Turns 2.0, Adds Support for ASP.NET Core 2.0, CredHub, and a SQL Server Connector</h3>
 <h3>The Steeltoe project just announced a big release, including support for ASP.NET Core 2.0 and .NET Standard 2.0!
 Steeltoe is a great, recent addition to the .NET Foundation, with lots of powerful features to help you build cloud-native microservices on .NET.
-This release really rounds out the Steeltoe offering with solid .NET Core 2.0 support, so if you’ve been waiting to take a look, this release is a great time to jump in!</h3>
+This release really rounds out the Steeltoe offering with solid .NET Core 2.0 support, so if you've been waiting to take a look, this release is a great time to jump in!</h3>
-<p>Take a look at the Steeltoe team’s <a href="https://content.pivotal.io/blog/steeltoe-turns-2-0-adds-support-for-asp-net-core-2-0-credhub-and-a-sql-server-connector">announcement post here</a>. </p>
+<p>Take a look at the Steeltoe team's <a href="https://content.pivotal.io/blog/steeltoe-turns-2-0-adds-support-for-asp-net-core-2-0-credhub-and-a-sql-server-connector">announcement post here</a>. </p>

 <h3>IdentityServer4 updates from NDC London</h3>
 <p>At NDC London 2018, The IdentityServer team made a lot of exciting announcements:</p>